 Differences in Flowers

-Banana plants and plantain plants have a similar appearance in terms of a larger, thicker stem and dramatically wide leaves.
+Banana plants and plantain plants have a similar appearance in terms of a larger, thicker stem and dramatically wide leaves, with similar potential mature heights of 30 feet.
 When environmental conditions are optimal, both banana and plantain plants can produce a new leaf every week or so.
 After the plants have matured, they will produce flowers that eventually lead to fruits.
 There are two types of flowers on both plants: the females, which develop into fruit, and the males, which are fewer in number and nonfruiting.

 Banana plants produce a large, cone-shaped flower that is actually multiple flower buds.
 As it blooms, this stalk opens, revealing the small flowers and eventually the beginnings of banana fruits.
 Plantain plants first produce female flowers in purple clusters, which eventually become the plantain fruit without the need for pollination.
 Afterward, banana plants follow with male flower blooms, which are rarer in plantains.